cdapio/cdap/cdap-docs/developers-manual/source/security/client-authentication.rst

 - :ref:`installation-jaspi-authentication`
 - :ref:`Custom Authentication <custom-authentication>`

-To configure security, see the :ref:`Administration Manual's <admin-index>` :ref:`installation-security`.
+To configure security, see the Administration Manual's :ref:`configuration-security`.

 Obtaining an Access Token
 -------------------------